GDavidG/precedent/README.md

 Precedent
 =========

-Incentivizing arbitrators and parties to voluntarily opt for publishing of arbitral awards.
+Incentivizing arbitrators and parties to voluntarily opt for publication of arbitral awards.

+Bootstrapping a million new legal systems.

 Three felonies a day, ignorance of the law(rational ignorance, Somin),